 National General, which bills itself as “America’s RV Insurance Specialist,” has a full-featured RV policy many campers might find appealing.
 One of the biggest benefits they offer is Optional Full Replacement Cost Coverage, which will replace your RV with a comparable model if yours is totaled or stolen in its first five model years — whether you’re the first owner or not.
 They also offer multiple vehicle discounts if you insure your other vehicles with National General.

 Good Sam Insurance

-Good Sam has personalized policies for a variety of RV and camper owners, including personal effects coverage up to $3,000 and permanent attachments coverage, for those who have awnings, antennas, or satellite dishes on their RVs.
+Good Sam has personalized policies for a variety of RV and camper owners, including personal effects coverage and permanent attachments coverage, for those who have awnings, antennas, or satellite dishes on their RVs.
 Good Sam is a multi-carrier agency, specializing in insuring those who live in their RV full-time.
 Some of their rates can actually be less expensive than going through the individual agencies.

 Why Is Camper Insurance Usually a Requirement?

 When you transfer a camper via roads, it’s a risk, much like driving the truck that pulls it.
 Those who have a fully contained RV often need a special kind of insurance that covers the vehicle but also has some of the same features as homeowners insurance.

 >> Read More: Best RV Insurance

 To get the right policy, first, you’ll need to check the regulations for your state.
 Each state has its own laws regarding camper insurance that can vary depending on your type of camper.
 A full, self-propelled RV, for instance, always needs insurance as a vehicle.
 A pop-up or fifth-wheel camper that is towed by an insured vehicle may not require its own policy.